-But sometimes you still need the real thing.
-The Black Metal played in the dungeon with THE GOAT watching you from the wall.
+But sometimes you crave the real thing.
+Trve Black Metal played in the dungeon with THE GOAT watching you from the wall.
 Way down there, where the mainstream never looks and others don’t venture.

 If only they would have worked on the rampant compression a little better, things would be so much better.
 As it stands today, some parts are sometimes a bit wobbly, with the drums overwhelming the rest.

-This video and many more dwell on the RockmusicRaider YouTube channel.
+Ed’s note: This video and many more dwell on the RockmusicRaider YouTube channel.
 Check out the playlists and hit SUBSCRIBE.